kaneki0909/File-permission-in-Linux/README.md

 # File-permission-in-Linux
-Just a portfolio explaining the uses of Linux commands

 **chmod - The chmod command, short for "change mode," is a fundamental command in Unix and Unix-like operating systems, including Linux.
 It is used to modify the access permissions of files and directories.**